Molly Grace4-Minute Read

 Midcentury modern decor is known for revolutionizing the notion of bringing the outside in by incorporating natural materials and motifs in interior design.
 This throw blanket from Urban Outfitters is perfect because it’s made from natural materials (100% recycled cotton) while integrating a leafy, outdoor-inspired pattern.

 Harking back to the metallic finishes found during the style’s heyday, this bar cart, found at Wayfair, is embellished with a rustic gold finish with a two-tier glass serving base, both materials used in traditional and nontraditional decor.
 The shape, with sleek lines, is also interesting.
+Check out these bar cart ideas for more decor inspiration.

 “If you love the look in your home, I would then continue to invest in larger pieces to ground the space,” says Henry.
-“However, stick to a specific color palette and incorporate complimentary colors and accents.”
+“However, stick to a specific color palette and incorporate complementary colors and accents.”

 If you’re looking for some serious design inspiration, check out our interview and photo session of a minimal midcentury modern home and let your decorative designs start flowing!